-TCS is not responsible for safeguarding students' personal property, such as jewelry, electronic equipment, purses, money, or clothing.
+TCS is not responsible for safeguarding students' personal property, such as jewelry, electronic equipment, purses, money, or clothing (except for phones kept in PED cabinet).
 Students are strongly urged not to bring items of significant value to school.
 If valuable items are brought to school for some instructional purpose, they may be stored in a locked location if a prior agreement is made with administration.
 Also locks can be used when changing in the locker room for physical education to ensure safety of personal items.